Rdatatable/data.table/README.md

 #### BUG FIXES

   1. `fread()`:
       * accepts line breaks inside quoted fields.
-Thanks to Clayton Stanley for highlighting [here on SO](http://stackoverflow.com/questions/21006661/fread-and-a-quoted-multi-line-column-value).
+Thanks to Clayton Stanley for highlighting [here](http://stackoverflow.com/questions/21006661/fread-and-a-quoted-multi-line-column-value).
       * accepts trailing backslash in quoted fields.
-Thanks to user2970844 for highlighting [here on SO](http://stackoverflow.com/questions/24375832/fread-and-column-with-a-trailing-backslash).
+Thanks to user2970844 for highlighting [here](http://stackoverflow.com/questions/24375832/fread-and-column-with-a-trailing-backslash).
       * Blank and `"NA"` values in logical columns (`T`,`True`,`TRUE`) no longer cause them to be read as character, [#567](https://github.com/Rdatatable/data.table/issues/567).
 Thanks to Adam November for reporting.
 Tests added.
       * URLs now work on Windows.
 R's download.file() converts \r\n to \r\r\n on Windows.
 Now avoided by downloading in binary mode.
 Thanks to Steve Miller and Dean MacGregor for reporting, [#492](https://github.com/Rdatatable/data.table/issues/492).
+Tests added.
+      * Fixed seg fault in sparse data files when bumping to character, [#796](https://github.com/Rdatatable/data.table/issues/796).
+Thanks to Adam Kennedy for the detailed reproducible report.

   2. When joining to fewer columns than the key has, using one of the later key columns explicitly in j repeated the first value.
 A problem introduced by v1.9.2 and not caught bythe 1,220 tests, or tests in 37 dependent packages.
 Test added.
 Many thanks to Michele Carriero for reporting.